parikshit223933/samurai/README.md

 This tool integrates with GitHub, Slack, and utilizes several Ruby gems to streamline the creation of release branches, pull requests, and notifications.

 ## Installation

+### Building from source
 To install this gem
 1. Clone the Repo
 2. cd into the repo location on your local system
 3. Run: `gem build samurai.gemspec && gem install samurai-0.1.0.gem`
 4. Run `echo 'export PATH="$HOME/.gem/bin:$PATH"' >> ~/.zshrc`

+### Using prebuilt gem from releases
+1. Go to releases and download the latest release
+2. Run: `gem install samurai-0.1.0.gem`

 > On rubygems.org, there is another gem with the same name, thats why this specific gem cannot be installed with `gem install samurai
 `